 If your parents are no longer living, your siblings are next in line.
 If your siblings are no longer living, their portion of your estate passes down to their children.
 If you die unmarried, without children, and without siblings, your grandparents would inherit your estate.

 Keep in mind that these succession laws are only enacted in the case of an intestate estate.
-If a valid will and last testament is in place, it will take precedence over a state’s succession law
+If a valid will and last testament are in place, they will take precedence over a state’s succession law

 |Inheritance Situation||Who Inherits Your Property|